thecodemonkey/kafka-microservices/README.md

 ### [hello **kafka** unit-test](hello-kafka-unit-test)

-a simple Unit-Test using Kafka + Spring + Kotlin + JUnit5
+a simple Unit-Test using Kafka + Spring + JUnit5 + EmbeddedKafka/KafkaContainer

 <br/><br/>

 <a name="hello-kafka-streams"></a>

 ### [hello **kafka streams**](hello-kafka-streams) <br/>
-a simple Kafka data streaming example using  Kafka + Spring + Kotlin + Gradle
+a simple Kafka data streaming example using  Kafka + Spring

 Kafka Streams Api is not an additional runtime component of the Kafka system itself, but rather a library + architectural pattern.
 There is a separate lib or several different implementations for each technology stack(Java, Node/TypeSCript, Python..)